Ireland's oldest long-distance trail

 Full-route GPX file

-The full 127 km route as one GPX file.
-Works with Komoot, OS Maps, Garmin, Strava, AllTrails.
-Drop your email and we'll send it straight to your inbox, along with a printable stage map pack.
+The full 127 km route as one GPX file, plus all 7 individual stage files.
+Works with Komoot, OS Maps, Garmin, Strava and AllTrails.
+Drop your email and download instantly.

 North → South · 7 stages · 127 km